awslabs/graphql-schema-utilities/README.md

 # graphql-schema-tools

-A CLI tool to merge schema files, and validate operations against the merged GraphQL Schema.
-With features like adding your own custom validation rules.
+A CLI tool to merge schema files, and validate operations against a GraphQL Schema.

 ## Installation